-Temporary Rules were enacted September 23, 2016, requiring all child care providers who have direct responsibility for the care and oversight of children, including center administrators, and family child care home operators to complete trainings in the listed content areas.
+Child care rules effective October 1, 2017 require all child care providers who have direct responsibility for the care and oversight of children, including center administrators, and family child care home operators, to complete trainings in the listed content areas.
+After the first year of employment, these individuals are required to complete health and safety trainings in each of the topic areas every five years.
 To help child care providers meet the new training requirements, the Division of Child Development and Early Education has contracted with ProSolutions Training to provide, FREE online training modules.
-Click on the Course Catalog tab at the top of the page to login to your training.
+Click on the Course Catalog tab at the top of the page to login to your training

 - Pediatric First Aid and CPR must be completed through an approved training organization.

 - Recognizing and responding to child abuse and neglect is available through Prevent Child Abuse NC.
 The FREE online training course is called Recognizing and Responding to Suspicions of Child Maltreatment.